Adam Christodoulou: Formula Renault

-Christodoulou began his career in single seater racing in the 2006 Formula Renault UK Winter Series and gained 4th place at Croft round 2, race 1 and managed a fastest lap at Croft round 2, race 2.
+Christodoulou began his career in single seater racing in the 2006 Formula Renault UK Winter Series and gained fourth place at Croft round 2, race 1 and managed a fastest lap at Croft round 2, race 2.

-In the 2007 British Formula Renault Championship, Adam had the most podium finishes in Europe and the UK out of any rookie driver, he came fourth overall and won the coveted graduate cup with a prize of £15,000.
+In the 2007 British Formula Renault Championship, Christodoulou had the most podium finishes in Europe and the UK out of any rookie driver, he came fourth overall and won the coveted graduate cup with a prize of £15,000.
 (He came behind Duncan Tappy, Dean Smith and Will Bratt).
-During this year he was invited to become a BRDC young driver.
+During this year, he was invited to become a BRDC young driver.

-During the Formula Renault 2.0 UK Winter Series 2007 he finished 3rd.
+During the Formula Renault 2.0 UK Winter Series 2007, Christodoulou finished third.

-In 2007 Christodoulou also competed in the Formula Renault 2.0 Northern European Cup, and although he only took part in 4 rounds, he still gained podium finishes and came 8th out of 44.
+In 2007, Christodoulou also competed in the Formula Renault 2.0 Northern European Cup, and although he only took part in four rounds, he still gained podium finishes and came eighth out of 44.

-Back in the British Formula Renault Championship for 2008, Adam finished the season with 7 wins, 4 new lap records and 11 podium finishes.
-On 21 September he secured the UK Formula Renault 2.0 Championship title with 472 points.
+Back in the British Formula Renault Championship for 2008, Christodoulou finished the season with seven wins, four new lap records and 11 podium finishes.
+On 21 September, he secured the UK Formula Renault 2.0 Championship title with 472 points.

-During this year Adam's team, CR Scuderia, was managed by Andrew Kirkaldy who races the FIA GT and the team principal, Chris Niarchos, of the Cobra Group also races in the FIA GT series alongside Tim Mullen and Rob Bell of the CR Scuderia team.
+During this year, Christodoulou's team, CR Scuderia, was managed by Andrew Kirkaldy who races the FIA GT and the team principal, Chris Niarchos, of the Cobra Group also races in the FIA GT series alongside Tim Mullen and Rob Bell of the CR Scuderia team.

-In December 2008 he was one of six finalists for the prestigious McLaren Autosport BRDC Award, and won the Autosport Awards British Club Driver 2008.
+In December 2008, Christodoulou was one of six finalists for the prestigious McLaren Autosport BRDC Award, and won the Autosport Awards British Club Driver 2008.

 Star Mazda

-In 2009, Christodoulou competed in the Star Mazda series, a single seater class in the US, and won the championship, with 3 wins and 9 podium finishes.
+In 2009, Christodoulou competed in the Star Mazda series, a single seater class in the US, and won the championship, with three wins and nine podium finishes.
 He has again been nominated for the McLaren Autosport BRDC Award.
-He will test an Indy Lights car for Sam Schmidt Motorsports in October 2009 after having previously tested for Bryan Herta Autosport in the same series.
+He would test an Indy Lights car for Sam Schmidt Motorsports in October 2009 after having previously tested for Bryan Herta Autosport in the same series.

 Sports cars

-For 2010, he ran in the Rolex Sports Car Series GT class for Newman Wachs Racing with co-driver John Edwards.
+For 2010, Christodoulou ran in the Rolex Sports Car Series GT class for Newman Wachs Racing with co-driver John Edwards.